Here we provide a detailed guide to the Research and Development Expenditure Credit Scheme (RDEC) for large companies or

 The repayable tax credit is capped by the PAYE/NIC amount paid by the company in the period in relation to the staff engaged in the R&D – note that this cap does not take into account the % apportionment applied to the employee staff costs as part of the claim calculation

 The repayable tax credit is payable to the company only after HMRC has checked for any outstanding corporation tax, PAYE / NIC or VAT arrears that will be deductible against the credit in advance

 - Optional set off against group company CT liabilities

 The repayable tax credit can be offset against corporation tax liabilities of group companies in the period

 The company must be a going concern to be entitled to the cash tax credit

-Yes, you read it right – we’ve simplified the 7 stage test into 5 to capture the essence of HMRC’s requirements.
+Yes– we’ve simplified the 7 stage test into 5 to capture the key points within HMRC’s requirements.

 RDEC v SME R&D Tax Credit Scheme: What are the differences?